o7-Fire/Roblox-Bot-Tool/README.md

 ### Planning on being added
 - Proxy support
 - Check if username is taken
-- Star, Follow, Like (Generally control bots)
 - Account Manager (other project)

 ### What does it do?
-The program opens a script-controlled browser that navigates to the roblox.com page, then it signs up.
+The program opens a script-controlled browser that navigates to the roblox.com page, fills in every info, and lets you click the sign up button and complete the captcha.

-### Error sources and bugs
-- Captcha Confirmation (Begins popping up after you've tried a couple times with same IP/proxy)
-- Username Taken (Not handled currently)

 ### How to use
 Open python interpretter in main directory